someengineering/resoto.com/versioned_docs/version-3.X/how-to-guides/data-sources/collect-google-cloud-resource-data.md

    :::info

-   For [pip installs](../install-resoto/pip.md), you can simply move or copy your service account JSON file(s) to the `~/.gcp` directory.
-(Since Resoto is running on your local machine, it can access the file(s) directly.)
+   Since Resoto is running on your local machine, it can access the file(s) directly.
+Move or copy your service account JSON file(s) to the `~/.gcp` directory.

    :::